-The Build Alternatives including the Preferred Alternative would involve regulated activity within jurisdictional waters and therefore would require authorization under Section 404.
+The Build Alternatives including the Preferred Alternative would involve regulated activities within waters regulated under Section 404 of the Clean Water Act, otherwise referred to as Waters of the United States (WOTUS).
 The following tables (Figure 3-42 through Figure 3-45) show the features that are anticipated to be jurisdictional waters in which regulated activity would take place.
 They also indicate whether the impacts are anticipated to be authorized under Section 404 by a non-reporting nationwide permit (i.e., no pre-construction notification required), or if it is anticipated that a nationwide permit (NWP) with pre-construction notification (PCN), Individual Standard Permit, Letter of Permission, or Regional General Permit would be required.
 In addition, water features within the Environmental Footprint but not crossed by the project are also indicated in the tables in the event changes are made to the alignment for inclusion in the FEIS.
 The water features associated with each Build Alternative that cross or are within the Project Area (proposed ROW) are also illustrated in Attachment 1, Figures 8-1 through 8-25 of the Water Features Delineation Report in Appendix N. Figure 1 in Appendix N provides an overview of Segments A through E that combine to form the new location Build Alternatives under consideration.

 Figure 3-42 lists the water features associated with the Purple Alternative (see Figures 2-8 and 2-9).
 Approximately 47.43 acres of water features, including streams, are mapped within the Environmental Footprint evaluated for the Purple Alternative.
-The streams from west to east are Rutherford Creek, Wilson Creek, Stover Creek, Franklin Branch, Honey Creek and their tributaries; and the East Fork Trinity River and its tributaries.
+The streams from west to east are Rutherford Creek, Wilson Creek, Stover Creek, Franklin Branch, Honey Creek and their tributaries, and the East Fork Trinity River and its tributaries.